jonesrussell/go-mockslint/README.md

 The linter enforces the following rules:

-1. Module files must be named `module.go`
-2. Module files must be in their respective domain packages (not in `internal/module/`)
+1. Mock files must be in the `test/mocks/` directory
-3. Module files cannot be directly in the `internal/` directory
+2. No mock files allowed in `internal/` directories
-4. The fx.Module name should match its package name (e.g., package auth should have `fx.Module("auth", ...)`)
-5. `fx.Module` can only be used in `module.go` files
+3. Mock files should follow naming convention: `mock_*.go`
-6. Each domain package should have its own `module.go`
+4. Each mock should be in its own file
+5. Mock interfaces should be properly documented

 ## Usage